 Response 7 and 7a: The LWRP recognizes Otter Creek and its surrounding habitat as a significant coastal fish and wildlife habitat.
 According to the Applicant, consideration for protecting and preserving the nearby fish wildlife habitats was paramount in the development of the FEIS Proposed Action.
 At a minimum, 100-foot wetland buffers of mainly forest will be maintained on the property, and Best Management Practices, including stormwater management and erosion and sediment control (as detailed below and in the DEIS Section F. Surface Water Resources and Stormwater Management and in Section B. Soils 3.
 Mitigation) will be utilized during and after any future development to ensure protection of the wetlands and coastal habitat.
-The buffers will keep a protective vegetative habitat between Otter Creek and any development.
+The buffers will keep a protective vegetative habitat between Otter Creek and any development, and the Applicant will accept reasonable deed restrictions relative to the use of fertilizers, herbicides or pesticides on the new lots.
 This will help protect and preserve the significant habitat on the east side of the creek.